Reducing Obizhaeva-Wang type trade execution problems to LQ stochastic control problems: Introduction

-(c) Via introducing the mentioned \emph{scaled hidden deviation process} $(\ssfi^X_s)$ and reinterpreting the process $(\gamma_s^{-\frac12}D^X_s)$ as a control in an (a priori, different) stochastic control problem, the extended to $\cA^{pm}_t(x,d)$ problem is reduced to an explicitly solvable LQ stochastic control problem and, thus, a unique optimal execution strategy in $\cA^{pm}_t(x,d)$ is obtained in a closed form (in terms of solutions to two BSDEs).
+(c) Via introducing the mentioned \emph{scaled hidden deviation process} $(\ssfi^X_s)$ and reinterpreting the process $(\gamma_s^{-\frac12}D^X_s)$ as a control in an (a priori, different) stochastic control problem, the extended to $\cA^{pm}_t(x,d)$ problem is reduced to an explicitly solvable LQ stochastic control problem.
+Thus, a unique optimal execution strategy in $\cA^{pm}_t(x,d)$ is obtained in a closed form (in terms of solutions to two BSDEs).

 \textbf{Literature discussion:} Finite variation stochastic control problems arise in the group of literature on optimal trade execution in limit order books with finite resilience.
 The pioneering work\footnote{Posted 2005 on SSRN.} Obizhaeva and Wang \cite{obizhaeva2013optimal} models the price impact via a block-shaped limit order book, where the impact decays exponentially at a constant rate.
 This embeds into our model via the price impact process $\gamma$ that is a positive constant and the resilience process $(R_s)$ given by $R_s=\rho s$ with some positive constant $\rho>0$.
 Alfonsi et al.\ \cite{alfonsi2008constrained} study constrained portfolio liquidation in the Obizhaeva-Wang model.
 Subsequent works within this group of literature either extend this framework in different directions or suggest alternative frameworks with similar features.
 There is a subgroup of models which include more general limit order book shapes, see Alfonsi et al.\ \cite{alfonsi2010optimal}, Alfonsi and Schied \cite{alfonsi2010boptimal}, Predoiu et al.\ \cite{predoiu2011optimal}.
 Models in another subgroup extend the exponential decay of the price impact to general decay kernels, see Alfonsi et al.\ \cite{alfonsi2012order}, Gatheral et al.\ \cite{gatheral2012transient}.
 Models with multiplicative price impact are analyzed in Becherer et al.\ \cite{becherer2018optimala,becherer2018optimalb}.
+We mention that in \cite{becherer2018optimalb}, the (multiplicative) deviation is of Ornstein-Uhlenbeck type and incorporates a diffusion term (but this is different from our diffusion term that results from a diffusive part in the resilience $R$).
 Superreplication and optimal investment in a block-shaped limit order book model with exponential resilience is discussed in Bank and Dolinsky \cite{BD_AAP_2019,BD_Bern_2020} and in Bank and Vo\ss{} \cite{BV_SIFIN_2019}.